tardate/LittleArduinoProjects/README.md

 # 252 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BipolarLedFlasher](./Electronics101/555Timer/BipolarLedFlasher) - two-LED flasher with a 555 and minimal components.
+> Latest addition:sparkles: [MessageWaiting](./Electronics101/555Timer/MessageWaiting) - two-LED flasher with a 555 and minimal components - turned into a "message waiting" indicator with some free-wired SMD construction.

 Two-LED flasher with a 555 and minimal components